 The Affordable Care Act (“Obamacare“) was passed on March 23rd, 2010.
-Since then, health insurance premiums have steadily rose.
+Since then, health insurance premiums have steadily risen.

 For certain payees, the tax subsidies can help offset the overall cost.
 However, it doesn’t immediately help their monthly bill.

 For other payees, their tax subsidies will be unaffected and they’ll be forced to shell out anywhere from $50-$300 more a month.